dcross42/dcross42.github.io/_posts/2021-03-23-welcome-to-jekyll.markdown

 My name is Dan Crosson, and this is my personal website.

-# Why did I make this?

-I created this website to display my work and share things about me.
-I got off of social media this summer, so I need somewhere to do that.

 # Who Am I?

-I'm Dan, a computer science graduate student at the University of Illinois at Urbana-Champaign.
+I'm Dan, a Strategy & Analytics Intern with E15 Group and a computer science graduate student at the University of Illinois at Urbana-Champaign.
 I love to learn, and I love to laugh.
 You can read more about me on the "About" page!

 Thanks for visiting my website!